efernandezpascual/mires/doc/manuscript.md

 specific plant cover zonation which makes them especially sensitive to small changes in wetness.
-Climate change affects the quantity, timing and spatial distribution of precipitation, leading to changes in surface wetness which alter the intensity or organic decomposition by disturbing the conditions for plant grow and the depth of air penetration (Bragg [2002](#ref-RN4935)).
+Climate change affects the quantity, timing and spatial distribution of precipitation, leading to changes in surface wetness which alter the intensity of organic decomposition by disturbing the conditions for plant grow and the depth of air penetration (Bragg [2002](#ref-RN4935)).
 Global warming would also result in warmer groundwater delivered to fens, but there is a gap of knowledge about the